ProjectDrawdown/solutions/Documentation/Solution_Model_FAQ.md

 This scale will appear somewhere within the name, e.g. you might see a Scenario named `PDS-7p2050-Plausible2020`, but it is not a formal attribute of the model.

+## What is a Quirk?

+Quirks and quirks parameters refer to aspects of the code that are implemented in order to match quirky (or outright buggy) behavior in the original Excel models.
+Implementation of the quirks allows us to test-check the Excel and Python models against each other.
+But most users should ignore them.

+# Rewrite needed

+Items in this section are out of date and need to be rewritten.

 ## How do I change the parameters of the solution?